jin-repo/RACCROCHE/README.md

 # RACCROCHE
-Ancestral flowering plant genomes reconstruction
+A pipeline for ancestral plant genome inference